ucsd-cse30-f17/pa4-public/README.md

 **For this assignment, you should allocate everything on the heap**

+### Here is a helpful visualization if you are not clear about how BST works!
+[BST Visualization](http://btv.melezinek.cz/binary-search-tree.html)

 #### 2.1 `struct BSTNode* bst_makeNode(char* key, struct BSTNode* left, struct BSTNode* right)`
 This function should use dynamic memory allocation to initialize a Node.
 Use the parameters (key, left, and right) to initialize the members of the struct BSTNode*.
 You can assume that the key will not be NULL. **You should allocate the strings on the heap as well. strdup will be helpful**
 #### 2.2 `void bst_add(struct BST* bst, char* key)`